 We are not too formal, we just want to keep the lines of communication open.:

-To: firstname.lastname@example.org CC: email@example.com Subject: Commit Access request for Fish module Well as requested I have read the developers guide (some of it looks out of date?), and created a wiki page for my proposed module: http://docs.codehaus.org/display/GEOTOOLS/Fish I think all I need is commit access and I can get going.
+To: firstname.lastname@example.org CC: email@example.com Subject: Commit Access request for Fish module As requested I have read the developers guide (some of it looks out of date?), and submitted a documentation page for my proposed module: http://docs.geotools.org/latest/userguide/unsupported/fish.html I think all I need is commit access and I can get going.
 Sincerely, ARandomDeveloper

 Even if if you do already have commit access is nice to email and let people review that wiki page.
 You never know, people may offer to help.